Sire3x/409project1/README.md

 # 409project1
-Create a proposal for Malware Project based on a well known malware attack or an exploitation of a new CVE
+A proposal for the Malware Project we are working on.

 # Proposal
 ------------------------------------------------Emotet Trojan, "The King of Malware"-------------------------------------------------------------------